StRobertCHSCS/final-project-charliejohnson/README.md

 * The probability of generating different types of airplanes varies.
 There is a 50% chance of generating a small enemy plane while the probabilities of generating a medium-sized enemy plane and a large-sized enemy plane are 35% and 15% respectively.

-* In the game, a variety of auxiliary props would drop from the top of the screen, such as missiles, bullets, etc. Players can enhance their weaponry through props.
+* In the game, auxiliary props would drop from the top of the screen, such as missiles, bullets, etc. Players can enhance their weaponry through props.

 * At the end of each level, the boss enemy would appear from the top of the screen after a "boss warning" prompt.
 During the boss battle, player must use their strategies to defeat the boss in order to level up.

 * The game is divided by 4 levels.
 As level goes up, different attributes of enemy planes would relatively increase from the previous level. (e.x The speed of the enemy planes, HP values).

 * When the player defeats the final boss at the end of level 4, a "Victory" message would pop up the screen, which signals to the victory of the game.
-Besides, the scoring and time would show up on the ending page.

 * The HP bonus icon would drop from the top of the screen every 60s.
 When the player airplane catches the HP bonus, its health value would automatically increase by 30.